 !
-PASSWORD 650 E 665 E 667
+PASSWORD 🐵 E 🕸 E 🖭

 The Terminal Executive types its prompt character (!) indicating it is ready to process a TEL command.
-The user sets his password with the remainder of the PASSWORD command but suppresses its printing by typing © E before the old-password (the first E is not actually echoed), then turns echoing on again.
+The user sets his password but suppresses its printing by typing © E before the password (the first E is not actually echoed), then turns echoing on again.
 He must now use the password he has just set whenever logging on, until he or the system manager changes it.
 Any sequence of 1-8 permissible characters may be used as a password.